Branch and bound: Overview

 Using these operations, a B&B algorithm performs a top-down recursive search through the tree of instances formed by the branch operation.
 Upon visiting an instance I, it checks whether bound(I) is equal to or greater than the current upper bound; if so, I may be safely discarded from the search and the recursion stops.
 This pruning step is usually implemented by maintaining a global variable that records the minimum upper bound seen among all instances examined so far.

 Generic version

 The following is the skeleton of a generic branch-and-bound algorithm for minimizing an arbitrary objective function f.
 To obtain an actual algorithm from this, one requires a bounding function bound, that computes lower bounds of f on nodes of the search tree, as well as a problem-specific branching rule.
-As such, the generic algorithm presented here is a higher-order function.